WalterMaroney/Cosmos.Cms/README.md

 # What Makes Cosmos Different?

 Content management systems (CMS) are not new, and there are plenty of them.
-Most are built the same way where there is an "app engine" dynamically serves up web pages.
+Most are built as dynamic websites with an "app engine" that serves up web pages on-demand.

-They all work well under low web traffic.
+They all work well for low or moderate web traffic.

 But to handle high traffic they often need modification such as "plug-ins," or "modules" or extra "components."
 These add-ons generally modify the CMS to do things it wasn't originally built to do.